davewragg/davewragg.github.io/books/tales-of-the-plains.md

 Ree is a woman with a violent past – a past she is eager to put behind her.
 After years of wandering, she and her niece, Javani, have built a small farm in mining country, at the edge of the known world, and Ree is keeping her head down.

-But one day two groups of professional killers arrive in town, looking for a young girl and an white-haired woman.
+But one day two groups of professional killers arrive in town, looking for a young girl and a white-haired woman.
 A deadly chase through deserts, mountains, and mines begins.
 And Ree will have to discover her former self if she is to keep them both alive.

 <br style="clear:both">